 This example shows the typical structure of a partido alto rhythm: a two-bar rhythmic pattern.
 The first and last two beats fall on the basic pulse, the rest of the accents are set between the beats.
 This results in four beats each on stressed and unstressed beats.
 If this pattern is transferred to the guitar and the bass tones are added in half notes, as with the clave rhythms, the result is the following accompaniment pattern:

 Such patterns and their variations are often used to accompany jazz pieces with a bossa/latin flavor.
-Check out the section on the Latin/jazz standard Blue Bossa to practice a full partido alto accompaniment.
+Check out the section on the Latin/jazz standard Blue Bossa to practice the full partido alto accompaniment.

 Newsletter Updates